 When students are dressed in a school uniform, they come to school ready to learn.
 They are not distracted by fashion fads and are not overly-concerned with competing with their peers over appearance.
 Learning is the focus.
 A uniform reinforces self-discipline, and children who wear a uniform behave better.

 We do not require parental involvement in the classroom, but we are glad to have parents participate in field trips, come to weekly devotionals and attend school functions such as our Pancake Breakfast, Fall Carnival, Spring Social, 5K Run, and school plays and programs.
 Occasionally parents are invited to help with hands-on science experiments or special events.
 Parents will be given advanced notice for volunteer opportunities.

 Scheduled conferences are held twice a year for Junior Kindergarten – 4th grades.
 In the upper grades conferences are held in the fall.
 Parents or teachers may request conferences whenever needed.

 Each student is to bring his own lunch from home.
-We also offer a lunch alternative on Tuesdays (Subway) and Thursdays (pizza).
-Order forms are located in the office.
+We also offer a lunch alternative on Tuesdays (Chick-fil-A), Wednesdays (Zao), and Thursdays (pizza).
+Orders should be done online.
 Lunches are eaten in the classroom, and typically, as students eat, the teacher will read to the children or play classical music.
-Most of our middle and upper grade classrooms have a microwave for warming food.
 Students are encouraged not to share or exchange food with each other.